-Jeff Stellick was born and raised in Saskatchewan, Canada and grew up on a mixed farm (grain, livestock).
-I was interested in art from an early age and this interest continued through public and high school.
-He completed his BFA studies at the University of Regina in 1974 and his MFA at Concordia University in Montreal in 1988.
+I was born in Saskatchewan, Canada and grew up on a mixed farm (grain, livestock).
+I was interested in art from an early age, and this interest continued through public and high school.
+I completed my BFA studies at the University of Regina in 1974 and my MFA studies at Concordia University in Montreal in 1988.
 I held several jobs through the years as I tried to develop my career as an artist.
 I taught art at Pehtokawahanopwin School on the Poundmaker and Little Pine Reservations in Saskatchewan.
-I was a cook’s helper in a mental health facility near Edmonton, worked as a draftsman for a gas pipeline company, graphics technician at the Chemistry Department of the University of Alberta, printmaking technician at the Alberta College of Art in Calgary, did political cartoons for a weekly newspaper and delivered pizza in the Laurentians north of Montreal.
-I started teaching (printmaking and drawing) at the Ottawa School of Art in 1985 and became director in 1988.
-Since then he has had no time off for good behaviour.
-He has exhibited his work widely in Canada, the US and Europe and is represented in several major collections including the City of Ottawa, the Canada Council Art Bank and la Collection de Lotto Quebec.
-In his work he is preoccupied with the impact of uncertainty and sudden change in societies and civilizations.
-He has done extensive research into the Aztec and Mayan civilizations and is now trying to figure out what to do with all this obscure and arcane knowledge into meaningful artwork.
+I was a cook’s helper at a mental health facility near Edmonton, worked as a draftsman for a gas pipeline company in Leduc, was a graphics technician at the Chemistry Department at the University of Alberta, worked as a printmaking technician at the Alberta College of Art in Calgary, did political cartoons for a weekly newspaper and delivered pizza in the Laurentians north of Montreal.
+I started teaching (printmaking and drawing) at the Ottawa School of Art in 1985 and became director in 1988, a post I held until I retired in June 2022.
+I have exhibited my work widely in Canada, the US and Europe and my work is included in several major collections, including the City of Ottawa, the Canada Council Art Bank and la Collection de Lotto Québec.
+My work is preoccupied with the impact of uncertainty and sudden change on societies and civilizations.
+I’ve extensively researched the Aztec, Maya and Inca civilizations (among others), and I’m now trying to figure out how to translate all this obscure and arcane knowledge into meaningful artwork.
 I am married to Pamela Watts, and we have two adult children pursuing their own careers.
 We have two cats, Chico (Bengal) and Kali (Abyssinian), who manage our daily lives.
-I try to keep in shape he still tries to play soccer in a recreational league and follows the fortunes and misfortunes of Arsenal FC much too closely.
+I try to keep in shape and play soccer when I can.
+I follow the fortunes and misfortunes of Arsenal FC much too closely.
 I also play the bagpipes, am a member of the Highland Mist Pipe Band (Kanata, ON), and compete in solo piping competitions.